 You can also compare two

-ZonedDateTime instances to check if a given instance is after or before the other instance:
+ZonedDateTime instances to check if the given instance is after or before the other one:

 Another way to deal with zoned date and time is by using the